 National Assembly

 The National Assembly is the Legislature or Parliament of Belize.
 It consists of two Houses: the Senate (Upper House) and the House of Representatives (Lower House).
 The thirty-one (31) Members of the House of Representatives are elected in general election under the provisions of the Representation of the People Act.
-Meanwhile, the twelve (12) Members of the Senate are nominated and appointed by the Governor General of Belize.
+Meanwhile, the thirteen (13) Members of the Senate are nominated and appointed by the Governor General of Belize.
 However, in accordance with the provisions of section 90 of the Belize Constitution, the National Assembly may by law increase the number of Members of the House of Representatives.

 The National Assembly of Belize is the body that makes laws for peace, order and good governance of Belize.
 The Power of the National Assembly to make laws shall be exercised by Bills passed by both Houses and assented to by the Governor General.
 In other words, no law made by the National Assembly shall come into operation until it has been signed by the Governor General.
 But the National Assembly can postpone the coming into operation of any such law and can make laws with retrospective effect.
 All laws made by the National Assembly are styled “Acts”.